henry-bao/aimlab-basic/README.md

 ## Project Description

-Our application AimLabsBasic targets a wide range of audiences including gamers who want to try and learn how to play shooting games, people who want to release their stress by playing a simple game, and other users that simply want to improve their mouse agility and accuracy.
+Our application, AimLabsBasic, is designed for a diverse audience, including gamers seeking to learn and practice shooting games, individuals looking for a simple stress-relief game, and those aiming to enhance their mouse agility and accuracy.

-The project is a similar and simpler version of Aim Labs that runs on a web browser instead of a stand-alone application that has to be installed onto the user’s computer, therefore extending the accessibility of the game.
-The application allows users to check their mouse accuracy and compare it to their past performance to know whether they have improved or not.
-The reason for users to choose this application is that our application is simple to use, not competitive, and will not create a stressful atmosphere.
-So users can practice and find familiarity through our application.
+Unlike Aim Labs, AimLabsBasic is a more straightforward version that operates in a web browser, eliminating the need for installation on a computer.
+This approach makes the game more accessible.
+Users can track their mouse accuracy and compare it with their previous performances to gauge improvement.
+Our application stands out for its simplicity, non-competitive nature, and stress-free environment, allowing users to practice comfortably and familiarize themselves with the game.

-As developers, we know the importance of aiming skills in shooter games and understand that there is a market for an aim training game.
-Our team has a passion for gaming and software development, and we believe our game will benefit a variety of users.
-We want to provide gamers with an easy and effective way to improve their skills in aiming and have a platform to store their progress along the way.
+As developers with a keen interest in gaming and software development, we recognize the significance of aiming skills in shooter games and the demand for an aim training game.
+Our goal is to offer an accessible and efficient method for gamers to enhance their aiming skills while providing a platform to record their progress.
+We are passionate about delivering a product that caters to the needs of a varied user base and contributes to their gaming experience.
 <hr/>

 ## Technology Description